MKme/Engine-Doctor/README.md

 - Install the thermocouple where you would like to monitor (use a magnet mount if desired)

-- Power on he EngineDoctor
+- Power on the EngineDoctor

 - Connect to EngineDoctor Wifi with your phone or tablet (no password required)